SimNautilus/nautilusFlow/README.md

 This repository serves as a demonstration of immersive simulation tools on a 2D agressive subsonic diffuser in the fluid solver PHASTA.

+Our objective is to provide a template so that these tools may be applied in other PDE solvers, and to other problems.

 Immersive simulation tools
 1. SENSEI in situ interface
 2. Catalyst in situ infrastructure